temporalio/proposals/nexus-and-alo/alo-strawman.md

 ![Full client Id flow](./images/full-client-id-flow.png)

 Because of this, ALOs will also be required to have a unique Id.
-Furthermore, because server side generation of unique Ids is inherently lossy, ALO **will be required to be created with a client-side generated unique Id**.
+Furthermore, because server side generation of unique Ids is inherently lossy, an ALO `StartRequest` **must include a client-side generated unique Id**.

 ### A non-Temporal example of ALOs